Oftentimes, when people hear the word marketing, they don’t realize there’s a lot more under the surface that goes into “marketing” a business.

 Branding helps you present your marketing message in the best way possible to aid marketing in its attempt to communicate with your customers.

-You can’t market bad branding.
+But, branding is what makes people keep coming back to your business.
+And you can’t market bad branding.
 It doesn’t work that way.

 A great marketing value proposition with a crappy website, blurry logo, and weak messaging can be more harmful to your business than helpful.